1. Do I have to take the GRE?

 6. Can I work while I am in the program?

 Yes.
 The online curriculum provides the flexibility to allow students to continue working while enrolled in the program.

 7. What kind of financial aid can I anticipate?

 Financial aid packages will be awarded based on the strength of the student's application and indicated need.
-For students choosing to live in Waco, merit-based research and teaching assistantships may also be available.

 8. When should I submit my application?

 Applications for the 2019 Cohort may be submitted by the following dates: August 1, 2018, November 1, 2018, and February 1, 2019.
 Applicants will be notified if all available seats for the 2019 Cohort have been filled prior to the November or February review session.

 There are four primary components to the cost of the program: tuition, fees, books/computer, and travel.